An external antenna can help to improve the speed and reliability of your 4G or 5G home broadband connection.

 - 2600MHz is used for 4G coverage by EE and Vodafone

 In the next few years, additional spectrum at 700MHz and 3400MHz is due to be introduced for 5G mobile services in the UK.
-For more information, see our guide to mobile network coverage in the UK.
+For more information, see our guide to mobile network bands & frequencies in the UK.

 MIMO & Number of Connectors

 Both 4G and 5G technology use a technique called Multiple In Multiple Out (or MIMO for short) to increase the maximum speed available on the network.
 The MIMO technique requires your router to use multiple antenna to communicate with the mobile network at the same time.

 Nowadays, most 4G routers support 2×2 MIMO which means it will use 2 antenna to communicate with the network.
 For this reason, your router is likely to have two sockets for an external antenna to be connected.
 You can therefore choose to buy either two separate antenna or you can use a combined dual antenna system which will connect to both ports.

 Mobile signals are linearly polarised.
 In other words, they “vibrate” in a certain direction as they travel (sometimes vertically, sometimes horizontally, and sometimes somewhere in between).
 The effectiveness of your external antenna in being able to pick up that signal depends on how well it is matched to the polarisation of that signal.

 If you’re buying a combined dual-antenna system, it’s best to look for a cross-polarised antenna.
 This will have two antenna orientated 90° away from each other.
 This design means the antenna system can effectively pick up a signal regardless of which polarisation the incoming signal has.

 If you have two separate antenna, look for the ability to rotate your antenna as required.

 If you’re using an external outdoor antenna, it will normally come bundled with a cable which plugs in to your router.
 It’s best to choose the shortest possible length of cable for your installation.
 A cable that’s longer than necessary will cause a reduction in signal strength.